AK-Homberger/NMEA2000-Data-Sender/README.md

 - The Engine RPM is measured on connection "W" of the generator/alternator.
 The Engine RPM is detected with a PC900V optocoupler device (http://www.simandl.cz/stranky/elektro/fastsci/soubory/pc900v.pdf).
-This device plus the 2K resistor and the 1N4007 diode) translates the signal from "W" connction of generator to ESP32 pin 23.
-The diode is not critical an can be replaced with nearly any another type (e.g. 1N4148).
+This device plus the 2K resistor and the 1N4148 diode) translates the signal from "W" connction of generator to ESP32 pin 23.
+The diode is not critical an can be replaced with nearly any another type.
 There is a RPM difference between generator and diesel engine RPM.
 The calibration value has to be set in the program.

 Version 0.3, 18.10.2019: Improved Chip ID calculation.